Consumer Medicine Information

 If you receive too much (overdose)

-treated.
-However if you experience severe side effects contact your medical or nursing staff immediately.
+However, if you experience severe side effects tell your doctor and nurse immediately.

-Tell your doctor as soon as possible if you do not feel well while you are taking oxytocin or if you have any questions or
+Tell your doctor and nurse as soon as possible if you do not feel well while you are

 nausea (feeling sick) or vomiting